HJKimi/HoloLensRobotSimulation/ROS/iiwa_tool_examples/src/README.md

 ```C
 int ReadInt (char * message) {...}
 ```
 This function inverts the order of char[] and converts to an integer.
 Because there is a different byte order between computers which is called host byte order.
-This can be solved using this fuction or just using htonl() in sending side and ntohl() in receiving side.
+This can be solved using this function or just using htonl() in sending side and ntohl() in receiving side.
 ```C
 int printOutput (unsigned char * mesh_arr, int byteSize) {...}
 ```